 About

-I am a 2nd year Computer Science Ph.D. student at University of California, Santa Barbara, supervised by Prof. Zheng Zhang.
+I am a 3rd-year Computer Science Ph.D. student at University of California, Santa Barbara, supervised by Prof. Zheng Zhang, and is expected to graduate in 2028.

 Before joining UCSB, I received my B.S. and M.S. from EIC@Huazhong University of Science and Technology, worked with Prof. Jun Sun, Prof. Xinggang Wang and Prof. Yingzhuang Liu on computer vision and interpretability of deep learning.